-Daycare Trust publish annual childcare costs surveys in January/February (nursery, childminder and out-of-school childcare costs) and July (holiday childcare costs).
+Family and Childcare Trust (formally Daycare Trust) publish annual childcare costs surveys in January/February (nursery, childminder and out-of-school childcare costs) and July (holiday childcare costs).

-A summary of the findings of the Daycare Trust childcare costs and holiday childcare costs surveys is given here.
+A summary of the findings of the Family and Childcare Trust childcare costs and holiday childcare costs surveys is given here.
 You can purchase the full reports from previous years in our online shop.

 Daycare Trust and the Family and Parenting Institute’s Childcare Costs Survey 2013, compiled from figures submitted by Family Information Services, shows nursery, childminder and after-school club costs all rising at more than 6 per cent ,more than double the inflation rate (2.7 per cent).